-Online Courses by John Bandler
+Online Courses and Content by John Bandler

 I have created some online courses that are available via two different platforms, and I highlight Udemy where I control the content and pricing (subject to the Udemy platform rules).